Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add raster from service/README.md

 1. Create an `ImageServiceRaster` using the service's URL.
 2. Create a `RasterLayer` from the image service raster.
-3. Add the raster layer the the map.
+3. Add the raster layer to the map.

 ## Relevant API